Skip to content

 Adam Fisher's Owls are still looking to qualify for the American Tournament.Read moreJoe Lamberti / For The Inquirer

-Temple is back to the drawing board with two games remaining in the regular season and tied for ninth place, the second to last spot to qualify for the conference tournament.
+Temple is back to the drawing board with two games remaining in the regular season and tied for ninth place, the second-to-last spot to qualify for the conference tournament.

 “I think we fight right.
-There’s no quit,” said head coach Adam Fisher.
+There’s no quit,” said coach Adam Fisher.
 “We have to make sure that continues.
 The fight.
 You got to believe that, This is what it’s got to take.
 We’re right there.
 And you got to figure out, one bounce, one extra effort … We asked every guy, ‘Look at yourself, starts with me, and I’ll be looking, trust me.’”

 Statistical leaders